ParAlg/blellochfest/index.md

  * [Morewood Gardens Lot](https://goo.gl/maps/93FuEaoig6UNufwQA) (The entry is between the Stever and Morewood dorms when coming from Fifth ave).
  * [East Campus Garage](https://goo.gl/maps/2UoBoBFRVLgiGEVb8) (Along Forbes ave, by the stadium)

-You can also see annotated maps of how to get from the [Morewood Gardens Lot to GHC](/blellochfest/docs/MorewoodToGHC.pdf) and from the [East Campus Garage to GHC](/blellochfest/docs/EastCampusToGHC.pdf)
+You can also see these annotated maps of how to get from the [Morewood Gardens Lot to GHC](/blellochfest/docs/MorewoodToGHC.pdf) and from the [East Campus Garage to GHC](/blellochfest/docs/EastCampusToGHC.pdf).

 Wi-Fi info can be found [here](/blellochfest/wifi).